romaincapelle/OverVue/docs/vuejs-watch.md

 It is tempting to overuse watch, it is often a better idea to use a computed property.
 Watch is most useful when you want to perform asynchronous in response to changing data.

-"Watchers are incredibly good for executing logic that applies to something else when a change on a property occurs"[Chris Fritz](https://twitter.com/chrisvfritz)
+"Watchers are incredibly good for executing logic that applies to something else when a change on a property occurs" - [Chris Fritz](https://twitter.com/chrisvfritz)

 #### Input: